Djiq/ZombiesTheArenaHere/README.md

 ///tutorial
-move using wsad
+/move using wsad/
-shoot using LMB
+/shoot using LMB/
-throw grenades using RMB
+/throw grenades using RMB/
-buy upgrades in a green zone
+/buy upgrades in a green zone/
-try to survive!
+/try to survive!/